 Update: Michael’s career in tech continues to grow.
-He’s now a Scrum Master at Owens Corning!
+He’s now a Sr Scrum Master/Agile Coach at GE Aviation

 Working as an acquisition manager, Michael Riley saw firsthand the rapid growth the tech industry has to offer.
 Michael worked closely with technical teams to recruit developers, and got a behind-the-scenes view at what companies look for when hiring new tech talent.
 After nearly a decade on the recruitment side of the industry, Michael was ready to transition his career and become a developer himself.